As travelers, we can all use hotel hacks to save money.

-Ah, hotels.
-Like with airlines and car rental, they seem to get more complicated every day, right?
+Indeed, like with airlines and car rental, hotels seem to get more complicated every day, right?
 I mean from booking to your actual stay, you’re often bombarded with a dizzying array of options and, it seems, tactics to get you to pay more.

 Still, we often have to stay in hotels for business or pleasure, and want to get our money’s worth without being nickel-and-dimed or paying more than necessary.
 To make this easier, I’ve racked my brain for my best tips from decades of travel experience all over the world, and come up with a series of hacks to help you maximize your hotel budget.